ammrie/ProfiWerk1/docs/units/_unit00/unit00-04_netLogo.md

 {% include media url="/assets/misc/nachhaltigesWirtschaften.html" %}

 ### NetLogo Model Cooperation
+You should use about 20 minutes here.
+{: .notice--success}

 The cooperation model and the adaptation both work according to the same basic rule:

 * the cows eat grass in the field they are in and get energy from it